apexad/homebridge-garagedoor-command/README.md

 **state**               | state command.
-Examples: `./check_state.js` or `node state.js` (required) **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling)
+Examples: `./check_state.js` or `node state.js` (required) **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling) **ignore_erros**        | Causes the plugin to replace 'STOPPED' status with 'CLOSED'

-The open, close, and state commands must return the following verbs: OPEN, CLOSED, OPENING, CLOSING.
+The open, close, and state commands must return the following verbs: OPEN, CLOSED, OPENING, CLOSING, STOPPED.

 ## FAQ
 ### Can I have multiple garage doors?